The Buttered Cat Paradox

 The danger in this type of power is the possibility that the cat might somehow manage to eat the toast (or butter or jelly), in which case the system would immediately fail.
 Also, if the spinning cat were to reach critical mass, the results would be "cat"-astrophic, as illustrated in this animated explanation.
 Then there is the fact that cats will eventually die of old age, which lends plausibility to the plan, as we all know "true" perpetual motion systems do not exist.
 Of course, these problems may be avoided if the cat itself is eliminated from the equation.
 To this end, idle minds are working hard on the Double Butter Theory.

 As usual in such thought experiments, more research is needed to work out the kinks.
-However, there are many "scientists" working on the puzzle, which you can see on The Late Movies.
+However, there are many "scientists" working on the puzzle, which you can see here.